Ameer Kinani: Club career

 In 2020, he joined Spanish club Cartagena FC in the Tercera División.

 In September 2021, he joined Atlético Benidorm in the Preferente Valenciana.
 However, soon afterwards, he returned to Canada, due to the expiry of his Spanish visa.

 In 2022, he played with ProStars FC in League1 Ontario.
 He was named an honourable mention on the year-end all-stars team list.

 In December 2022, he was selected second overall in the 2023 CPL-U Sports Draft by Vancouver FC.
 After attending pre-season with the club, he signed a U Sports developmental contract with the club, allowing him to maintain his university eligibility.
 He made his professional debut on April 15, in a substitute appearance against Pacific FC.
 He scored his first goal on June 20, in a 2-0 victory over Forge FC, also recording an assist in the match on the first goal of the match.
 Upon the expiry of his U Sports deal in August, he extended his contract for the remainder of the 2023 season.

 In August 2024, he signed with Iraq Stars League club Duhok SC.

 In January 2025, he moved to Oman Professional League club Al-Khaburah.
+He scored in his first match.
+Afterwards, he joined Sohar.
+In January 2026, he joined Al-Nahda.
+In July 2026, he signed with Oman Club.

 International career

 In 2018, a highlight reel that he posted online attracted the attention of the Iraq Football Association and he was called up to the Iraq U19 a trial, where he participated in multiple friendlies.
 He was then called up for the 2018 AFC U-19 Championship.

 In December 2022, he attended a camp with the Canada national futsal team, making his debut in the Canadian program.

+In April 2025, he stated it was his goal to represent Iraq at senior level.